tvtaerum/cGANs_housekeeping/README.md

 I define a couple of terms I use which may seem unusual but they reflect my own background in applied predictive analytics.
   1.  stream:  the overall process
-  2.  convergence:  in GAN, there is no unique solution, so there can not really be a solution.
+  2.  convergence:  in GAN, there are no unique solution, so there can not really be a solution.
 In some circumstances, continued "convergence" can even result in observable degredation of observed images.

 ##### The process: